ojosproject/website/news/2024/06-06-spring-2024-wrap.md

 faculty at the University of California, Irvine!
 We made another post about this earlier, [which you can see here](/news/symposium-2024/).

-### SURP Awards

-The five members who signed up for UCI UROP's Summer Undergraduate Research Program (SURP) won a SURP award!
-Congrats to Carlos, Joseph, Ayush, Meadow and Kristopher!
-We wrote about it more in [this post](/news/surp-fellowship-2024/).

 ### New Members

 This quarter, we introduced five new members, and already they've contributed